biowdl/biowdl.github.io/styleGuidelines.md

 title: BioWDL Style Guidelines
 ---

+The following are a set of guidelines to make your WDL file more readable.
+Any workflow or pipeline that is part of BioWDL should adhere to these guidelines.

 ## 1. Indentation ##
 What should be indented:
 1. Anything within a set of braces `{}`.